- Pets and Animals»

 Going to the Root of the Barking Problem

 When a behavior such as barking is punished, often another even worse behavior replaces it.
 So to solve the problem you really need to go to the root of the barking behavior.
 Suppressing the barking without considering the underlying emotions is counterproductive.
 So why are your dogs barking and what can be done about it?
-The ASPCA website lists several causes for barking.
-Here are some possible solutions:
+Following are some possible solutions:

 Bring the Dogs Indoors.
 When a dog is indoors, there's much less to bark about.
 The difference is often astounding.
 Many of my clients report dramatic changes in their dogs' barking tendencies once they convert their dogs to an indoor life.
-Also, if kept indoors during the night, there should be fewer chances your neighbors will hear them bark.
+If the dogs bark at windows it may help to limit access to them or mask outdoor sights with some window film.
+Also, if kept indoors, there should be fewer chances neighbors will hear them bark as the walls help muffle the barking.

 For further reading